-In addition to his Martindale-Hubbell® AV Peer Review Rating™, he has been selected by the Chicago Law Bulletin's Leading Lawyer Network as a "Leading Lawyer."
-In 2013, he was selected as a "Top Rated Lawyer in Intellectual Property" by American Lawyer Media (ALM) and Martindale-Hubbell.
+In addition to his Martindale-Hubbell® AV Peer Review Rating™, he has been selected by the Law Bulletin Publishing Company’s Leading Lawyers division as a “Leading Lawyer.”
+In 2013, he was selected as a “Top Rated Lawyer in Intellectual Property” by American Lawyer Media (ALM) and Martindale-Hubbell.
 He was also recognized by the World Trademark Review (WTR) since 2014 in the WTR 1000 rankings.
+He was also selected by his peers for inclusion in the 2018–2024 editions of The Best Lawyers in America© in the practice area of Patent Law.

 - Tailored an efficient suite of protection for a consumer goods company and its new style of paper packaging products.
 Under time pressure, he devised an effective strategy to consolidate the number of filings while also providing a broader scope of protection than commonly seen in the industry.
 This approach provided better control and market benefits for the company by making it tougher for competitors to copy without infringing, while also reducing client costs.

 - In a litigious industry, combined utility patent and design patent filings for a world-leading manufacturer to provide broad protection for a new line of innovative sprayer products that help to prevent the spread of mosquito-borne diseases.
 This approach is helping to secure the client’s line in the marketplace and may help to provide defenses or possible counterclaims if competitors assert unjustified claims against the client.

-The patents and trademark registrations that he has helped to obtain cover a wide range of products, and Richard M. LaBarge has gained particular experience with consumer products companies and pharmaceutical companies.
+The patents and trademark registrations that he has helped to obtain cover a wide range of products, and Richard has gained particular experience with consumer products companies and pharmaceutical companies.
 His litigation practice has brought him before U.S. district courts throughout the nation as well as before the Trademark Trial and Appeal Board for the U.S. Patent and Trademark Office and the U.S. International Trade Commission.

 Internationally, he works closely with foreign agents in obtaining and enforcing foreign trademark rights, efficiently coordinating resolution of issues on a multi-national basis.